Clear steps for stress-free downsizing

 Declutter Your Home

 Chances are, you’ve accumulated a lot of belongings over the years.
 Since you’re downsizing, now’s the perfect time to go through your things and decide what’s really important to you.
-Decluttering your home and sorting through your belongings is the starting point for the downsizing process.
+Decluttering your home and sorting through your belongings is the first step in the downsizing process.

 Think About Your New Space